redux-definitions/redux-definitions/README.md

 > Redux Enterprise is 100% compatible with any existing Redux-based project.

 ### Whats included?
-- Library of reusable reducer definitions (Flag, Field, Collection, Index, Steps, RequestStatus, etc)
+- Library of reusable reducer definitions (Flag, Field, Collection, Index, etc)
 - Standard way to describe, name, scope, update, and derive application state
 - In-browser Redux-REPL for interacting with running application